viamrobotics/docs/docs/components/camera/transform.md

 - `classifier_name`: The name of the classifier in the [vision service](/ml/vision/).
 - `confidence_threshold`: The threshold above which to display classifications.
 - `max_classifications`: _Optional_.
 The maximum number of classifications to display on the camera stream at any given time.
 Default: `1`.
 - `valid_labels`: _Optional_.
 An array of labels that you to see detections for on the camera stream.
+If not specified, all labels from the classifier are used.

 {{% /tab %}}